Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 Successfully set up the new user.
 ```

-2. In a terminal from the project root directory, select the name of your environment and the name of the IAM user you configured in the previous step.
+2. In a terminal from the project root directory, select the name of your environment and the **profile name** for the IAM user you configured in the previous step.
 Select default for everything else.

 ```bash
 amplify init